-CYBELE Biogeochemical cycles and functional role of planktonic microorganism assemblages
+CYBELE Biogeochemical cycles and the functional role of planktonic microorganism assemblages

-The major objective of CYBELE team is to better understand the role of the first autotrophic and heterotrophic levels of the planktonic food web in the biogeochemical cycles, and their dynamics (biological pump, export) in the context of global change.
-Indeed, these alterations influence the biological pump, which will result in a modification of the carbon sequestration processes by the oceans.
-The team mainly focuses on:
+The major objective of the CYBELE team is to better understand the role of the first autotrophic and heterotrophic levels of the planktonic food web in biogeochemical cycles and their dynamics (biological pumping and exportation) in the context of global change.
+Indeed, these alterations influence biological pumping, which will modify the carbon-sequestration processes in the oceans.

-- The functional role of major marine planktonic groups (unicellular microorganisms), in particular with a single cell level approach,
+- The functional role of major marine planktonic groups (unicellular microorganisms), in particular with a single cell-scale approach

-- The cycle of the biogenic elements in the seawater column: budgets, fluxes, spatial and temporal variability, stoichiometry, balance autotrophy/heterotrophy,
+- The cycling of biogenic elements in the seawater column: budgets, fluxes, spatial and temporal variability, stoichiometry, and balance autotrophy/heterotrophy

-- Planktonic structure interactions/biogeochemical cycles at different time-space scales, allowing to appreciate their variability and the causes of this variability.
+- Planktonic structure interactions/biogeochemical cycles at different time-space scales, enabling us to determine their variability and causes.

-Knowledge of the structure of phyto- and zooplankton communities is necessary to understand the intensity of primary production in surface waters and the effectiveness of carbon transfer to the deep ocean.
+Phytoplankton and zooplankton community structures are crucial to understanding the intensity of primary production in surface waters and the efficiency of carbon transfer to the deep ocean.

 As we attempt to relate diversity to biological-element cycling, we provide a picture gallery of microplanktonic plankton diversity that was collected during our main field projects on line !